The Forms of Isshinryu

 this would be our last opportunity to photograph the School’s Mizugami, we took these final shots.
 Within months, the building was sold, and the school retired into history.

 Not long after commencing retirement, Master Armstrong’s continued deterioration resulted in his care and ultimate residency at the Washington Veterans Hospital where he passed away on November 15, 2006.

 He was a pioneer, and made great personal sacrifices to preserve and perpetuate his Master's art.
 Where there was one, there are now many.
-Thank you Master Armstrong.

 So...dedicating this page to my friend, and one of the great mentors of my life, I would like to present the entire package of Kata from the Isshinryu system.
 Details are provided on each of the